-The Playback & Timing tab under Poll Settings contains settings on timing and which Experience Playback Mode your Poll uses.
+The Playback & Timing tab under the green Settings tab contains settings on timing and which Experience Playback Mode your Poll Experience uses.
 You can use these settings to specify how fast your Poll's questions run and how your Poll's playback will function depending on the type of event you are running (e.g. a live presentation, a trade show booth, an online poll, etc.)

 By default, the Countdown Timer is Enabled and is set to a duration of 10 seconds.
 To edit the duration of the Countdown Timer, simply use the drop-down boxes to select how many minutes and seconds you want for your timer and click the green Save button next to them.
 When set, the green box will show how long the Countdown Timer is set for.